Billy Lee (jockey): Career

 Lee rode his first winner aged sixteen when Zeno, trained by Stack, won at Sligo in August 2002.
 Before concentrating on the flat, he occasionally rode over hurdles for Stack, winning a Listed race at Haydock on Wanango in 2005.
 His first Group win came on Pollen, trained by Stack, in the Group 3 Park Express Stakes at the Curragh in March 2010.
 In 2013, he struck up a successful partnership with the Willie McCreery trained Fiesolana, winning the Group 3 Brownstown Stakes at Fairyhouse, the Group 3 Fairy Bridge Stakes at Tipperary and the Group 2 Challenge Stakes at Newmarket.
 The following season Fiesolana provided Lee with his first Group 1 victory when she won the Matron Stakes at Leopardstown.

 Lee's most successful year was 2022, when he rode 97 winners in Ireland and came a close second to Colin Keane in the Irish championship.
 His seven Group wins in 2022 included two at the highest level: the Pretty Polly Stakes on La Petite Coco and the Matron Stakes on Pearls Galore, both trained by Paddy Twomey.
+He was again in second place behind Colin Keane in 2023 and 2024, but dropped back to sixth place in 2025 after spending two months on the sidelines with a broken collarbone.
+In September 2025, he rode his 1,000th Irish winner.